open-mmlab/mmpose/docs/en/user_guides/inference.md

 img_path = 'tests/data/coco/000000000785.jpg'   # replace this with your own image path

-# create the inferencer using the model alias
+# instantiate the inferencer using the model alias
 inferencer = MMPoseInferencer('human')

 # The MMPoseInferencer API employs a lazy inference approach,